 - Composite bonding can be used for multiple purposes, such as restoring chipped and misshapen teeth, covering the cracks on the teeth, getting rid of excessive spaces between adjacent teeth, filling cavities, and occlusal grooves, etc.

-Please schedule an appointment online or call us at (770) 458-3600 to have a consultation with our dentists, and we will be happy to help.
+Schedule an appointment online or call us at (770) 458-3600 to consult your dentist at Brightworks Dentistry in Dunwoody, GA.
+Ask more about cosmetic bonding to our Dunwoody dentist, we will happy to answer and help.